salihkavaf/RemoteDispatcher/README.md

     "folder_name": "MyFile"
 }
 ```
+This file contains the client payload data to sent along with the trigger request.

 Now, all we need to do is running the following command to trigger the event that will start the action.
 ```